-A recent trip to the remote Kutch region of Gujarat, and meeting a group of talented women embroiderers inspired designer Graham Hollick to create our first interior textile collection, Peacock Sportif.
-A wealth of artisan knowledge and rich tradition has been re-imagined and reinterpreted.
-Subsequent visits to Nepal, and collaborations with local artisans working with indigenous plant materials and wool resulted in Narayan, our second collection.
+A recent trip to the remote Kutch region of Gujarat, famed for its embroidery, and meeting a group of talented women embroiderers inspired designer Graham Hollick to create our first collection of cushions, throws, quilts and bags, called Peacock Sportif.

 Stitch by Stitch is committed to growing a textile brand with ethical production values at its heart.
 We work with the Self Employed Women's Association (SEWA) in India, an organisation and a movement representing millions of poor, self-employed women.
 In Nepal we work with Sabah Nepal, a non-profit organisation promoting the talents of local artisans.
 Our embroiderers and weavers are able to earn a fair wage, and so gain independence and self-empowerment from their work.

 About Graham and Karen

 Graham and Karen met whilst studying for their textile design degrees at Winchester School of Art (now Southampton University) in the 1980s.

 Graham established his career in Paris with the world-renowned trend consultant Li Edelkoort.
 Now based in London, Graham has worked as a freelance consultant for clients as diverse as Nicole Fahri and Habitat.
 He recently worked in India consulting on fabric ranges for Kenzo, Dries van Noten and Georgina von Etzdorf.

 Karen worked for many years in the contemporary furniture industry in London, selling and marketing for some of the UK and Europe's biggest designer furniture brands.
 Karen writes our blog, and contributes regularly to Heart Home Magazine's blog.